Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has zero parameters, and schema description coverage is 100% (since there's no schema to describe).
-The description adds no parameter information, which is appropriate here.
-Baseline for zero parameters is 4, as there's nothing to compensate for and the description doesn't mislead about inputs.
+The input schema has no parameters, so schema description coverage is 100%.
+The description adds no parameter information, which is acceptable.
+Baseline for high coverage is 3, and the description does not degrade or improve it.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.